-- > The project team is led by a principal investigator(s) with relevant experience in leading similar research projects and includes members with appropriate research and practice experience. - > Opportunities are provided to build Pacific researcher, research capacity and capability within the team.
+- Potential ethical issues are identified and given appropriate consideration in ways that uphold the integrity of Pacific research. - > The reciprocal partnership in place has a clear rationale and is consistent with the intent of the TLRI and Pacific values. - The project team is led by a principal investigator(s) with relevant experience in leading similar research projects and includes members with appropriate research and practice experience.

+Opportunities are provided to build Pacific researcher capacity and capability within the team.